 “Our organization is committed to hiring veterans because they understand our mission and already possess skillsets and leadership traits that can lead to successful careers at Northrop Grumman.”
 When asked about what he expects down the pipeline, he adds, “We plan to continue evolving our overall military recruiting efforts and develop talent pipelines in the military community to meet the needs of our business.”

 Hear more stories from our military veterans as they share their journey of skills and lessons learned throughout their military careers and how they transitioned to work at Northrop Grumman.
-Additional resources and more information on programs and career support for veterans can be found here.
+Additional resources and more information on programs and career support for veterans.